mozz100/tohora/README.md

 Copy the binary and `templates` directory onto the raspi and run it:

 ```
-chmod +x screenserve
+chmod +x tohora
-./screenserve PORT COMMAND
+./tohora PORT COMMAND
 ```

 * `PORT` is the port number.
 Use 80 for vanilla http
 * `COMMAND` is the command that the URL is passed to.
-On balenaDash, use `WPELauncher` e.g. `./screenserve 80 WPELauncher`.
-For manual testing/development try-outs use `sleep` or something equally harmless, e.g. `go run screenserve.go 8000 sleep`.
+On balenaDash, use `WPELauncher` e.g. `./tohora 80 WPELauncher`.
+For manual testing/development try-outs use `sleep` or something equally harmless, e.g. `go run tohora.go 8000 sleep`.

 ## Access over the internet